Replace the Service Portal search boxes

 Replace the search box on the Service Portal home page

 This procedure explains how a ServiceNow instance administrator or developer can replace the current search box on their Service Portal home page with a standalone Coveo search box.
+The Coveo search box will redirect all queries to the full Coveo search page that you set up when you replaced the Service Portal search page.

-1. Delete the current search box widget from the page.
+4. Delete the current search box widget from the page.

 Note

-Your standalone Coveo search box will only start displaying query completion suggestions once you’ve configured a Coveo ML QS model in your query pipeline, and that model has had time to learn from sufficient usage analytics data (see Configure machine learning models).
+Your standalone Coveo search box will only start displaying query suggestions once you’ve configured a Coveo ML QS model in your query pipeline, and that model has had time to learn from sufficient usage analytics data (see Configure machine learning models).

 Replace the search box in other Service Portal pages

-You can replace the search box of other search-enabled Service Portal pages to ensure that queries originating from those pages are correctly forwarded to your Coveo-powered search page and to eventually provide your customer with Coveo ML query suggestions.
-To do so, follow the procedure to replace the search box on the Service Portal home page presented in this article, adapting steps 1.b and 1.d.iii to your current needs.
+You can replace the search box of other search-enabled Service Portal pages to ensure that queries originating from those pages are correctly forwarded to your Coveo-powered search page and to provide your customers with Coveo ML query suggestions.

 Add the Coveo search box to a Service Portal header